sourabhas/Spring_AOP/README.md

 AOP with Spring and AspectJ
 Demonstates te following :
 * Implementing and using command line runner instead of  Application context in the main class
-* Using different Annotations related to AOP such as ->>
+* Demonstating the useage of different Annotations related to AOP such as ->>
 @Aspect
 @Before
 @After